ericbrooke/setup_ruby_rails/README.md

 ```
 now each user who is in staff group can use brew install.

 If you intend to share brews amongst mutiple users you may have have to given the staff group permission to read/write and excute.
-For example if you are using mysql brew you may need to edit permissions in here /usr/local/var/mysql
+For example if you are using mysql brew you may need to edit permissions in here /usr/local/var/mysql to share mysql.
+Note that your database files are stored here so you may not wantt to share access to these amongst the group as well as the owner.

 ##B Add your keys to your new account